Renormalizing the Quark-Meson-Diquark Model: Analytical studies

-where the last equality is only valid for $T=0$.
-Using the fact that the value of the diquark condensate saturates to a constant value as $\mu\to\infty$ and \cref{eq:poverpsb}, we can derive an exact expression
+where the last equality holds only at zero temperature, $T=0$.
+Using the fact that the diquark condensate saturates to a constant value as $\mu\to\infty$, and employing \cref{eq:poverpsb}, we derive the exact expression

-where we assumed that the gap has reached its asymptotic value and neglected its $\mu$ dependency.
+where we have assumed that the gap has reached its asymptotic value and neglected its $\mu$ dependency.
 Expanding in powers of $\bDelgapZero^2 / \mu^2$, we find

-which shows that the squared speed of sound will always approach the conformal limit $c_s^2 = 1 / 3$ from above, in contradiction to predictions from perturbative QCD \cite{Freedman:1976ub, Kurkela:2009gj, Kurkela:2016was, Gorda:2018gpy}.
-However, once improvement to the perturbative expansion is performed, through resummation \cite{Fujimoto:2020tjc} or the inclusion of the pairing gap \cite{Geissel:2024nmx,Fukushima:2024gmp,Geissel:2025vnp}, the situation becomes less clear.
+which shows that the squared speed of sound will always approach the conformal limit $c_s^2 = 1 / 3$ from above.
+This stands in contrast to predictions from perturbative QCD \cite{Freedman:1976ub, Kurkela:2009gj, Kurkela:2016was, Gorda:2018gpy}.
+However, once improvements to the perturbative expansion are implemented, either through resummation techniques \cite{Fujimoto:2020tjc} or by incorporating the pairing gap \cite{Geissel:2024nmx,Fukushima:2024gmp,Geissel:2025vnp}, the situation becomes less clear.